 Millennials thrive on teamwork.
 And companies should take advantage of this behavior since it does wonders for your bottom line.
 Try out platforms that facilitate the following:

 - Social collaboration: Who knows social media better than Millennials?
 This generation is accustomed to online collaboration.
 So find a tool that utilizes news feeds, private messaging, group chats, and file sharing to replicate the social media setting that they’re used to.

 - Project management: The Internet is a Millennial’s go-to storage house.
-Look out for project management software that include message and comment boards, document sharing, and to-do lists so workers can keep track of every asset in one centralized location—as well as see what their teammates are up to.
+Look out for project management software that includes messaging and comment boards, document sharing, and to-do lists so workers can keep track of every asset in one centralized location—as well as see what their teammates are up to.

 - Rapid-fire communication: Hold the phone.
 No really, hold it because Millennials grew up on texting and online chats.
 Choose a tool that has fun features like hashtags, group or private messaging, and, of course, file sharing to streamline communication in the workplace.

 Instant is the keyword here.
 If you’re looking for ways to enhance or encourage collaboration in the workplace, go the technology route.
 Leaders might think Millennials will be distracted and spend all their time chatting through these tools, but it’s actually the opposite.
 They’ll help streamline workflow and increase cross-departmental communication.

 Technology has built a world where information lives in clouds, and people don’t have to be in the same room to communicate face-to-face.
 Considering the growth of organizations that leverage remote employees, cross-continental offices and flexible schedules, technology makes this all work seamlessly.
 So use a tool that makes cross-office communication a breeze: